katzenpost/katzenpost/docs/specs/mixnet.rst

      a per-hop basis and including an epoch identifier.

-     I am uncertain as to if the additional complexity is worth it for a situation that can happen for 4 mins out of every 3 hours.
+     I am uncertain as to if the additional complexity is worth it for a situation that can happen for a few minutes out of every epoch.

 3.3 Sphinx Per-hop Routing Information Extensions
 -------------------------------------------------